About this listing

 I don't have a TV (but I like movies, good drama and comedy).
 I get my news mostly online from NolaDefender, The Drudge Report, Natural News, and Irish Central.

-I listen to local music online on WWOZ fm, and online at Grooveshark, KEXP-fm-(Univ. of Wash., Seattle), and New York's WBAI fm and EastVillageRadio.
+I listen to local music online on WWOZ fm, KEXP-fm-(Univ. of Wash., Seattle), and New York's WBAI fm.

 I "eat healthy," and get most of my groceries at the local green supermarkets and farmers' markets.
 I'm for local, non-GMO, grass-fed, non-corporate, free-range, organic, tasty, spicy food.
 I enjoy good conversation, and favorite drinks include Murphy's Irish Stout, local Ciders & Strawberry Beers, Chocolate Stouts, and Cabernet Sauvignon.
 I also love strong coffee, and good strong Irish tea.

 When I host guests, I will be as supportive and friendly as one would hope one's host to be, and I can also leave you be in peace to do your own thing, as you like it.

 As a guest, I am considerate, clean, and respectful of house rules.

 "My motto, as I live and learn is: Dig, and be dug in return."
 (Langston Hughes).